-- A tree topology is a special type of network where many participants nodes are connected to form a tree type of architecture.
+- A tree topology is a particular type of network where many participants’ nodes are connected to form a tree type of architecture.

 - Generally, there is a central initiator node that could be compared to the root of a tree.

-- This root node on extending further has different nodes connected to it, which could be compared as branches of a tree.
+- This root node, on extending further, has different nodes connected to it, which could be compared to the branches of a tree.

 - A tree topology is a combination of bus topology and star topology.

-- It is generally used where there is a requirement of communication between two networks.
+- It is generally used where there is a requirement for communication between two networks.

-- Easily scalable since adding a new node a leaf node is easily possible.
+- Easily scalable since adding a new node leaf node is easily possible.